blksmr/tidyjs/README.md

 - Use VSCode's "Format Document" command (Alt+Shift+F)
 - Use the keyboard shortcut Ctrl+Shift+I (Cmd+Shift+I on macOS)
-- Or use the "Format Imports" command from the command palette
+- Use the "Format Imports" command from the command palette
+- Enable automatic formatting on save by setting `"tidyimport.formatOnSave": true` in your VSCode settings

 ## Import Sorting Rules